Ian Munsick

-Ian Munsick (born May 6, 1993) is an American country music singer-songwriter from Sheridan, Wyoming signed to Warner Music Nashville.
-He has released a self-titled EP and two studio albums, the second of which was the inspiration for his 2023 documentary film, White Buffalo: Voices of the West.
+Ian Munsick (born May 6, 1993) is an American country music singer-songwriter from Sheridan, Wyoming signed to West to the Rest Records, partnered with Triple Tigers Records.
+He has released a self-titled EP and three studio albums, the second of which was the inspiration for his 2023 documentary film, White Buffalo: Voices of the West.

 Early life and education

 Munsick was born and raised on ranches in Wyoming, which remains a major draw of inspiration for his music.
 His family is multiple generations of cowboys and ranchers as well as musicians, and he began performing alongside his father and two older brothers as The Munsick Boys at the age of 10.
 The group won "Group of the Year" at the 2017 Academy of Western Artists awards.
 Munsick attended high school in Colorado Springs, Colorado and graduated from Belmont University in Nashville, Tennessee with a degree in Songwriting and Music Business.